 3. Combine Team-Based Bonuses with Individual Bonuses

-It may be entirely appropriate to use both individual- and team-based bonuses for certain individuals.
+It may be entirely appropriate to use both individual- and team-based bonuses, as often recommended in structured business coaching programs for certain individuals.
 For example, your scheduler might have an individual bonus tied to achieving targets for job-ticket hours per technician per week.
 As a general rule, the individual bonus should carry less weight than the team bonus for the reasons already mentioned.

 4. Tie Bonuses to Measurable Outcomes

-Craft bonuses around outcomes the admin team directly controls, rather than high-level goals like revenue growth or overall profitability.
+Craft bonuses around outcomes the admin team directly controls, rather than high-level goals like revenue growth—especially in the early stages when a business starts to earn revenue or overall profitability.
 Examples include:

 - Percentage of appointments completed without rescheduling